A First-Order Mean-Field Game on a Bounded Domain with Mixed Boundary Conditions: Monotonicity and the uniqueness of solution

 \subsection{On the Uniqueness of Solution to the MFG}

-Here, we use the monotonicity proven before to establish that $Du$ is unique in the region where the density function $m$ is strictly positive, which then implies that the density function $m$ itself is also unique in $\Omega$.
+Here, we use the previously proven monotonicity to establish that $Du$ is unique in the region where the density function $m$ is strictly positive, implying that the density function $m$ itself is also unique in $\Omega$.